10 points for successful entitlement management

 >

-Authorisation management must be done willingly or by force: every two years, we check the users present, their software and whether the rights are being applied correctly, or we may want to set this up in order to fight effectively against an internal scourge, the vagueness that reigns around the user and which causes security breaches.
-Authorisation management means answering the question: who has what and why.
-Let's look at it in 10 points.
+Entitlement management must be done willingly or by necessity: bi-annually, we check the users present, their software and whether the rights are properly applied, or we may want to implement this in order to effectively combat an internal scourge: the vagueness that reigns around the user and which causes security breaches.
+Entitlement management is answering the question: who has what and why.
+Let's look at this in 10 points.

-A favorite target for cyberattacks, user accounts are the best way into IS when they are poorly protected.
+User accounts, a favorite target in cyberattacks, are the best entry point into the IS when poorly protected.

-Authorization or privilege management can be applied iteratively, or by following a series of steps and carrying out an extensive project.
+Entitlement management or privilege management can be applied iteratively or by following the steps below and carrying out a large project.
 Fortunately, there are solutions that automate much of the work.

-I've given you an ideal process for implementing privilege management, but rest assured that a fairly simple project is already effective.
-There are, however, a number of essential points to consider when managing privileges, such as a single repository, a review of authorizations and the alignment of rights, which you must respect.
+I'm giving you an ideal process for managing entitlements, but rest assured that even a fairly simple project is already effective.
+However, there are essential points that make up privilege management, such as a single repository, a review of entitlements, or the alignment of rights that you will need to respect.

-Some sectors are more closely monitored than others, and are therefore obliged to implement privilege management.
-Banks, for example, are obliged to have a process for controlling a person's authorizations.
+Some sectors are more closely monitored than others and have an obligation to manage privileges.
+The banking sector, for example, is obliged to have a process for controlling a person's entitlements.
 This must be regularly re-evaluated, and identities must be traced.
-Privilege management acts as a safety valve, with validation bodies external to the supervised professions and, above all, no self-authorization.
+This management acts as a safety valve with validation instances external to the monitored businesses and, above all, no self-authorization.

-But first of all, if you'd like to know what the CNIL has to say about authorization management, click here.
+But first of all, if you want to know what the CNIL says about permissions management, it's here.

 • Who are my users (internal and external)?